-14. The applicant, his successors, and/or assigns shall provide adequate, private recreational facilities for each Detailed Site Plan in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines.
-The applicant, his heirs or successors shall consider the feasibility of organizing the recreational facilities into one or more central recreational areas.
+14. The applicant, his heirs, successors, and/or assignees shall provide adequate, private recreational facilities for each Detailed Site Plan in accordance with the standards outlined in the Parks and Recreation Facilities Guidelines.
+The applicant, his heirs, successors, and/or assignees shall consider the feasibility of organizing the recreational facilities into one or more central recreational areas.